preston-56/toy-problems/README.md

 - I have added `  return salary;` at the end of the code block before terminating it with a `};` to solve the **undefined** that appears when I hover over the function `nhifDeduction()`.

+- Without the `return` statement at the end of the code block that returns `salary`, the value assigned to the parameter `salary` at each function is nothing or cannot be printed out by the `console.log() `method.
+Therefore, it is undefined.

 Happy coding!